-Do the no-show charges apply to telemedicine visits?
+Do the no-show charges apply to telehealth visits?

 Yes.
-We are in demanding times right now.
 If you make an appointment and do not show up for it (by clicking the link to connect with your MD), we do reserve the right to impose our no-show fee.
 We want to make sure that all of our patients that need to be seen can be.

 Will I be asked for a credit card?

 No. At this time, and with this platform, we will not be asking for credit cards or payment at the time of service.
 We will bill families after their visit.
-If you have an outstanding balance, you can see that and pay it on our portal: tanqueverdepeds.com then click “patient portal”.
+If you have an outstanding balance, you can see that and pay it on our patient portal.

 How long are these appointments?

-Can kids/families who aren’t register patients at Tanque Verde Pediatrics use this telemedicine platform?
+Can kids/families who aren’t register patients at Tanque Verde Pediatrics use this telehealth platform?

-Telemedicine at TVP is for our patients only.
+Telehealth at TVP is for our patients only.
 But we are accepting new patients right now.
-So if you know of someone who would like to register as our patient and then schedule a telemedicine visit, please have them call our office: 520-722-2585.
+So if you know of someone who would like to register as our patient and then schedule a telehealth visit, please have them call our office: 520-722-2585.

 How can I keep up on information regarding TVP’s new programs and policies?

-Follow us on Facebook or Instagram for daily updates, ideas and information.
+Subscribe to our newsletters to keep up to date on the happenings in our office and in our community.
 Our website will also have all updates on policies and programs posted.